© Crown copyright 2018

 We are working with the devolved administrations on technical notices and we will continue to do so as plans develop.

-If the UK leaves the EU in March 2019 without a deal, find out in this notice how this would affect:
+If the UK leaves the EU without a deal, find out in this notice how this would affect:

 - the UK patent system and supplementary protection certificates